ArtemisAI/skills-for-copilot/README.md

-# Skills for AI Assistants
+# Skills for GitHub Copilot

+An evolution of the Skills for AI Assistants framework, now optimized for **GitHub Copilot in VS Code**.
+This repository provides specialized instruction sets that extend Copilot's capabilities with domain-specific knowledge, workflows, and tools.

-Skills are modular instruction sets that extend AI capabilities with specialized knowledge, workflows, and tools.
-This repository provides both **GitHub Copilot Instructions** for VS Code and **Claude Code Skills** in their original format.
+Skills are modular instruction sets designed to enhance AI capabilities with specialized knowledge, workflows, and tools.
+This repository demonstrates what's possible with skill-based AI assistance, ranging from creative applications (algorithmic art, design) to technical tasks (web app testing, MCP server development) to enterprise workflows (document processing, communications, branding).

-## 🆕 Now Available for GitHub Copilot!
+---

+## 📊 Project Status

+**Version**: 1.0
+**Status**: ✅ Production Ready
+**Last Updated**: November 2025

+This project has been professionally adapted and is ready for community contributions and production use.

+---

+## 🚀 GitHub Copilot in VS Code

-This repository has been adapted for GitHub Copilot in VS Code.
+This repository has been professionally adapted for GitHub Copilot in VS Code.
 Open this workspace in VS Code with Copilot enabled to get specialized assistance across multiple domains:

 **Quick Start with Copilot:**
 ```
 @workspace create a PDF with form fields
 @workspace build an MCP server for Slack
 @workspace generate algorithmic art with particles
+@workspace test my web app with Playwright
 ```

-See [`.github/copilot-instructions/README.md`](.github/copilot-instructions/README.md) for complete usage guide.
+See [`.github/copilot-instructions/README.md`](.github/copilot-instructions/README.md) for the complete usage guide and available skills.

-## About This Repository
+## Repository Overview

-This repository contains specialized instruction sets demonstrating what's possible with skill-based AI assistance.
-Examples range from creative applications (algorithmic art, design) to technical tasks (web app testing, MCP server development) to enterprise workflows (document processing, communications, branding).
+This repository contains specialized instruction sets demonstrating what's possible with skill-based AI assistance for GitHub Copilot.
+We provide both modern Copilot instructions and original Claude Code Skills for reference.

 **Two Formats Included:**